Lherrera094/NN_Accident_Reconstruction/README.md

 # NN_Accident_Reconstruction
-Neural Network trained using data from car accidents to compare with models.
+Neural Network trained using data from car accidents to compare with developed models.